Yahnych/lycheejs/README.md

 The target platforms are described as so-called Fertilizers.
-Those Fertilizers cross-compile everything automagically using a serialized `lychee.Environment` that is setup in each project's or library's `lychee.pkg` file.
+Those Fertilizers cross-compile everything automagically using a serialized `lychee.Environment` that is setup in each Project's or Library's `lychee.pkg` file.

 | Target       | Fertilizer                           | Package   | armv7 |  x86  | x86\_64 |